The-inevitables/.github/profile/README.md

 ---
 ##  🍿 Our Main Projects

-Most of the projects which we feel that can be implemented on a large scale/open source will be listed here.
+Most of the projects which we feel like that can be implemented on a large scale/open source will be listed here.

 | Sl No | Project Name  | Description | Tech Stack | Git Link | Demo Link |
 | ----------- | ----------- | ----------- | ----------- | ----------- |----------- |